 View therapy as self exploration, not a test!

-Many clients tell me they worry they’re not doing therapy right, or that they should be making faster, greater, clearer progress.
-Others fret that they are talking about the wrong things or feel frustrated, thinking they are stuck.
-Some imagine they are being a ‘bad’ client, wasting my time when I could be giving it to a ‘good’ client who knows the right things to talk about and makes clear progress from week to week.
+• they are being a ‘bad’ client, wasting their therapist’s time which could be given to a ‘good’ client who knows the right things to talk about and makes clear progress from week to week.

 If any of that sounds familiar, let me reassure you.
 There is no right or wrong way to do counselling or therapy.
 If you find the right therapist, they will be able to work with whatever you bring, and however you bring it!
 A good therapist also knows that progress in counselling takes time and never happens in a straight line, so they will probably be in less of a rush than you are!